Meet Dr. Azizzadeh

 What is a smile?

 Smiling plays a key role in face-to-face communication.
-At the Facial Paralysis Institute, we want our patients to smile with confidence and have the ability to use their smiles to express themselves via non-verbal communication.
-We also want to help patients dealing with facial nerve disorders regain the ability to produce natural smiles.
+At the facial paralysis center, we want our patients to smile with confidence and have the ability to use their smiles to express themselves via non-verbal communication.
+Our facial reanimation surgeons also want to help patients dealing with facial nerve disorders regain the ability to produce natural smiles.

 Dr. Azizzadeh has traveled to Southern and Central America to help children in need with craniofacial deformities.
-He has treated children with cleft lips and facial paralysis and conducted a wide range of facial reconstruction procedures globally.
+He has treated children with cleft lips and facial paralysis and conducted a wide range of facial reconstruction procedures at facial paralysis centers globally.

-Dr. Azizzadeh often answers patient question on RealSelf.com.
+Dr. Azizzadeh, a trusted reconstructive and facial reanimation surgeon, often answers patient question on RealSelf.com.
 Below are some of his responses.

 Facial Paralysis affects far more than the movement and coordination of the facial muscles.
 The result of having Bell’s palsy and other forms of facial paralysis cut much deeper than what can be observed from the outside.
+Understanding the emotional aspect of facial paralysis, our facial paralysis center strives to provide comprehensive support to patients.
 It’s important to consider the extreme emotional impact that having facial paralysis makes on people’s lives.